Frequently Asked Questions

-The State of Ohio does not require licensing for homecare agencies.
-However, Home Helpers adheres to strict guidelines regarding information disclosure, background checks, the training and supervision of caregivers, plan of care documentation and service standards, among other procedures.
-We take your care very seriously and do everything we can to ensure your safety and comfortability.
+Yes!
+Our license number is 0015HHN.
+Effective October 1, 2022 all agencies in the State of Ohio that provide non-medical home care services are required to be licensed.
+Additionally, Home Helpers adheres to strict guidelines regarding information disclosure, background checks, the training and supervision of caregivers, plan of care documentation and service standards, among other procedures.
+We take our clients’ care very seriously and do everything we can to ensure their safety and comfort.

 What Makes Home Helpers Different?